openfisca/openfisca-doc/en/community.md

 # Community

-Here is a list of projects driven by the community.
+The OpenFisca project publishes several softwares built around the simulator which can be found on https://github.com/openfisca.
+There are many other projects driven by the community detailed below.

 ## Applications